gk0909c/ExcelMetaForce/README.md

 # ExcelMetaForce
-This is to manipulate Salesforce Metadata via Excel
+This is to manipulate salesforce metadata via Excel

 This is developing now.